 3. Visuals

 “Show, don’t tell” is a key philosophy in writing user manuals.
 Content like images, videos, and annotated screenshots go a long way in helping to understand a concept.
-Seeing how something works is often much more effective than reading about how something works.
+Seeing how something works is often much more effective than just reading about it.

-Not only do visuals break up long blocks of text, but they also eliminate some of the bulk of text that can make user manuals intimidating.
+Not only do visual aids break up long blocks of text, but they also eliminate some of the bulk of text that can make user manuals intimidating.

 4. Focus on the problem to be solved

-Rather than listing and describing each feature your product has, or the interesting design details you’ve integrated, let your users know about them in a way that supports their use of the product.
-Frame your description of features and product perks in the context of the problem being solved.
+Instead of simply listing and describing each feature or design detail of your product, present them in a way that supports the user’s experience.
+Explain features and benefits in the context of the problems they solve.

 5. Logical hierarchy and flow

-Use a clear hierarchical structure of headings and subheadings to help the user understand what they will get out of each section of your user manual.
-The hierarchy you use should follow a logical flow to guide your customers easily through exactly what they need to know from beginning to end.
+Use a clear hierarchical structure of headings and subheadings to help users understand what they will learn in each section of your user manual.
+The hierarchy should follow a logical flow, guiding customers smoothly through the information they need from beginning to end.

 Make sure to begin with the basics and build in a logical progression toward the more advanced features of your product.

-It is not unlikely that a percentage of the individuals who need your user manual could use additional support in having it perform optimally.
-Accessibility requirements are law in many places, and good practice regardless of the legal obligation behind them.
+It’s not uncommon for some individuals who need your user manual to require additional support to use it effectively.
+Accessibility requirements are law in many places and good practice regardless of the legal obligation behind them.

-Ensuring that your user manuals adhere to accessibility standards is simply good customer service.
-Creating accessible content for users who may have visual impairments, hearing impairments, or cognitive disabilities is an important factor in designing user manuals.
+Ensuring that your user manuals adhere to accessibility standards is simply good customer support.
+Creating accessible content for users who may have visual or hearing impairments or cognitive disabilities is an important factor in designing user manuals.

-Design your user manuals with your customers in mind.
-If you create something that they enjoy looking at they will be much more likely to use it well!
+Design your user manuals with your customers’ satisfaction in mind.
+If you create something visually appealing, they will be much more likely to use it effectively.

 Unless you have asked for and listened to feedback from the individuals who will actually be using your product about the user manuals you have written, you won’t have an accurate sense of whether or not they are as effective as possible.

-You need to learn the pain points of your product’s users and make sure they are addressed in the user manuals you write.
-You may get some intel that seems very obvious but the opportunity is much greater for you to gain significant insight into the needs of the consumers you are striving to serve.
+You need to understand the pain points of your product’s users and ensure they are addressed in the user manuals you write.
+While some feedback may seem obvious, there is a significant opportunity to gain valuable insights into the needs of the consumers you aim to serve.

-Creating a user manual is an important undertaking and can make a significant impact in your business and for the users you are looking to serve.
-It can be overwhelming but we’ve broken down the process of writing a user manual so you can simply follow along!
+Creating a user manual is an important undertaking that can significantly impact your business and benefit the users you aim to serve.
+While it can be overwhelming, we’ve broken down the process of writing a user manual so you can easily follow along!

 1. Identify the users